-ent

 3. Etymology: "to melt, to soften, to dissolve", from re-, "again" + Latin lentus, "slow, viscous, supple".
 The sense of "become less harsh or cruel" was first recorded in 1526.

-1. A person who resides or dwells in a place.
+1. A person who lives or dwells in a place.

 2. A physician who joins the medical staff of a hospital as a salaried employee for a specified period to gain advanced training; usually, in a particular field, being in full-time attendance at the hospital and often living on the premises.

-3. A diplomatic representative, inferior in rank to an ambassador, residing at a foreign court.
+3. A diplomatic representative, inferior in rank to an ambassador, living in a foreign embassy.

 4. Something which is encoded and permanently available to a computer user, as a font in a printer's ROM or software on a CD-ROM.

-5. A computer program that is currently active or standing by in a computer memory.
+5. A computer program that is currently active or being available in a computer memory.

 3. Marked by the ability to recover readily, as from misfortune or disastrous situations: "The killers who struck this week are brutal and violent," President Bush said, "but terror will not have the final word because the people of India are resilient.
 They can withstand this trial."